Zoo & Conservation Science

 Ready to lead

-Drake’s zoo and conservation science concentration provides our graduates the background and practical experience needed to enter the filed of conservation and zoo science, and advance to coveted area director, curatorial, and management positions.
+Drake’s zoo and conservation science major provides our graduates the background and practical experience needed to enter the field of conservation and zoo science, and advance to coveted area director, curatorial, and management positions.
 In addition, applicants with strong academic backgrounds and operational animal experience are very marketable as candidates for many senior roles in zoos—including education, operations, member relations, and CEO positions.

 - Effectively contribute to the contemporary role of zoos in ex situ and in situ conservation efforts and in environmental education